ksstrat/milestone-project-3/README.md

 Future updates could include the following:
 * Advanced computer AI: Implement a "smarter" AI for the computer that will "hunt" for the rest of the ship by targeting adjacent squares after scoring a hit.
 * Variable board sizes: Allow players to select different grid dimensions.
-* Customisable fleet: You can select different ship types or quantities.
+* Customizable fleet: You can select different ship types or quantities.
 * Sound effects: Basic sound cues for hits, misses and sinking ships.
 This would require either a library capable of producing sound in the terminal, or a transition to a GUI.
 * Persistent high scores: What if a scoring system were added?